-Gender Equality Academic Internship, Cape Town
+Gender Equality Internship in Cape Town

 Travel to South Africa’s iconic city of Cape Town when you join this inspiring Gender Equality Internship.
 You can expect to facilitate workshops around the six identified ‘pillars’ of women’s development, undertake business development and awareness duties alongside the Business Manager, implement monitoring and evaluation strategies and develop materials for internal and external use.

 You will be guided throughout your internship as you develop your capacity for research, monitoring and evaluation, communication and business development.
 Your work will contribute to the development of best practices in gender equality and the successful transition of girls into confident, well-educated leaders in their community.

 This initiative is being implemented regionally, with bases in South Africa, Tanzania and Zambia directly impacting over 220 girls.

 This internship will benefit those in the fields of gender studies, human rights, development studies, communications, education and teaching and healthcare sciences and services.

 - Develop valuable professional skills in the realm of international development

 - Be supported by a dedicated internship adviser

 - Embrace the opportunity to effect a generation of change